l-lin/poc-kafka/README.md

 # fetch the most recently registered schema registered under the subject "heart-beats-value"
 http :8081/subjects/heart-beats-value/versions/latest

+# consume Avro messages to check what was sent to Kafka:
+docker exec -it schema-registry \
+    /usr/bin/kafka-avro-console-consumer \
+    --bootstrap-server kafka1:9092,kafka2:9092,kafka3:9092 \
+    --topic heart-beats \
+    --from-beginning
 ```

 If breaking change, then the schema registry will throw a HTTP 409 and the application will get an error like: